owlbarn/tutorial/book/case-image-inception/README.md

 Then in a updated version of GoogLeNet, the InceptionV2 (or BN-inception), utilises the "Batch Normalisation" layer.
 We have seen how normalising input data plays a vital role in improving the efficiency of gradient descent in the Optimisation chapter.
 Batch normalisation follows a similar path, only at it now works between each layer instead of just at the input data.
-This layer rescale each mini-batch with the mean and variance of this mini-batch.
+This layer rescales each mini-batch with the mean and variance of this mini-batch.

-Image that we train a network to recognise horse, but most of the training data are actually black or blown horse.
+Imagine that we train a network to recognise horse, but most of the training data are actually black or blown horse.
 Then the network's performance on white horse might not be quite ideal.
 This again leads us back to the over-fitting problem.
 The batch normalisation layer adds noise to input by scaling.
 As a result, the content at deeper layer is less sensitive to content in lower layers.